open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Speed of a rolling object/Speed of  a rolling object.md

     rtol: 0.05
     weight: 1
     allow-blank: true
-    label: $v= $
+    label: $v = $
-    suffix: $m/s$
+    suffix: $\rm{m/s}$
 part2:
   type: number-input
   pl-customizations:
     rtol: 0.05
     weight: 1
     allow-blank: true
-    label: $v= $
+    label: $v = $
-    suffix: $m/s$
+    suffix: $\rm{m/s}$
 part3:
   type: number-input
   pl-customizations:
     rtol: 0.05
     weight: 1
     allow-blank: true
-    label: $v= $
+    label: $v = $
-    suffix: $m/s$
+    suffix: $\rm{m/s}$
 substitutions:
   params:
     vars:
       title: Speed of a Rolling Object
-      units: $m/s$
+      units: "$\rm{m/s}$"
-    h: 10.5
+    h: 14.6
 ---
 # {{ params.vars.title }}
+Consider the setup shown in the figure below.
+One end of a string of negligible mass is connected to a round object of mass $m$ and circular cross-section of radius $r$.
-One end of a massless string is attached to a massless axle that passes through the centre of mass of an object (mass $m$) that has a circular cross-section (radius $R$)  and  rolls  without  slipping  up  the  incline.
+The string is connected to the round object via a frictionless axel of negligible mass that passes through the centre of mass of the round object.
+The round object is on an incline that makes an angle $\theta = 30^{\circ}$ with the horizontal.
-The  string  passes  over a massless, frictionless pulley and a block (also of mass $m$) is suspended from the opposite end of the string as shown in the figure.
+The string runs over a frictionless pulley of negligible mass and the other end of the string is connected to a rectangular object of mass $m$.

-In this problem you are to find the speed of the rolling object after the hanging mass has fallen by {{ params.h }} $m$ (the system is released from rest).
+The pulley is positioned at the end of the incline such that the rectangular object is suspended in the air.

+The system is initally at rest, but once the rectangular object is released, it accelerates downward, causing the round object to roll up the incline without slipping.
+Find the speed of the round object when the rectangular object has fallen $h =$ {{ params.h }} $\rm{m}$ for the case where the round object is a solid sphere, hollow sphere, or a solid cylinder.

 <img longdesc="Speed of a rolling object.md#desc" alt="Figure of the system described in the question text." src="q9_2013practiceFinal.png">

 <div id="desc">
-<h5>Long Description of image: Figure of the system described in the question text.</h5>
+<h5>Long Description of Image: Figure of the system described in the question text.</h5>
-An object with a circular cross-section rolls up a thirty-degree incline (to the horizontal).
-This object is attached to a string which passes  over a massless, frictionless pulley and a block of mass m is suspended from the opposite end of the string.
-The whole setup forms a right-angle triangle with the opposite side on the right.
+A round object rolls up an incline.
+The round object is attached to a string which passes over a frictionless pulley of negligible mass positioned at the end of the incline.
+A rectangular object is suspended from the opposite end of the string.
 <p>Long description ends.</p>
 <div>

 ## Part 1

-Find the rolling object's speed assuming that it is a solid sphere.
+Find the speed of the round object assuming that it is a solid sphere.

 ### Answer Section